Getting started

 Still at school?

-If you are ready to start now, check out our get ready for your trade career page.
+If you're keen to jump straight into a trade, check out our get ready for your trade career page for tips on finding an apprenticeship.

-We manage and support your learning as you work through your apprenticeship, providing you and your employer with study materials, resources and support.
+• We support you through your apprenticeship with study materials, resources, and guidance.

 Are you in the loop?

-Watch our video explaining our transition to Te Pūkenga
+Watch our video explaining our transition to Te PĹ«kenga